Depression Symptoms and Warning Signs

 Recognizing Depression and Getting the Help You Need

 Feeling down from time to time is a normal part of life, but when emotions such as hopelessness and despair take hold and just won't go away, you may have depression.
 Depression makes it tough to function and enjoy life like you once did.
-Just getting through the day can be overwhelming.
+Just trying to get through the day can be overwhelming.
 But no matter how hopeless you feel, you can get better.
-Learning about depression—and the many things you can do to help yourself—is the first step to overcoming the problem.
+By understanding the cause of your depression and recognizing the different symptoms and types of depression, you can take the first step to feeling better and overcoming the problem.

 What are the symptoms of depression?